House fire in Hutchinson causes significant damage, adult and four dogs escape

 HUTCHINSON, Kan.
-(KSNW) — A house fire that started early Saturday morning caused significant damage.
+(KSNW) — A house fire that started early Saturday morning in Hutchinson caused significant damage.

 A news release from the Hutchinson Fire Department says at 2:23 a.m., crews responded to a home in the 1700 block of E. 2nd.
 Ave. for a reported structure fire.